-&lt;sup>23 The exemption is limited to 12 months unless the individual has applied for SSI and the application is approved, pending, or in appeal.
+23 The exemption is limited to 12 months unless the individual has applied for SSI and the application is approved, pending, or in appeal.

-&lt;sup>24 This is a one-time exemption for the first child only.
+24 This is a one-time exemption for the first child only.

-- Recipients in this component are automatically exempt from activities requirements.
-The criteria for inclusion in this component may include some of the exemptions listed in this tables; see Appendix 1 for more information on the composition of the component. - Pregnant women are exempt if the pregnancy has resulted in a professionally certified disability that prevents the woman from obtaining or retaining employment. - The recipient is only exempt from job training requirements (on-the-job training, vocational training, CWEP, and any apprenticeship program). - To be exempt, a physician must have determined that the recipient is unable to work, and then the woman is only exempt from job training requirements (on-the-job training, vocational training, CWEP, and any apprenticeship program). - If a recipient is permanently unable to work, he or she is placed in the FAP component.
-People who are temporarily ill or incapacitated are exempt from NHEP until their illness or incapacity improves or passes. - Recipients age 60 and older are placed in the FAP component. - Recipients that have received 39 or more months of assistance will not receive an exemption for pregnancy. - 32 Recipients under the age of 18 with no high school diploma or its equivalent must participate in basic education activities when their child is 12 weeks old.
-Recipients age 18 through 20 with no high school diploma must participate in basic education activities when their child is six months old.
-Recipients that conceive a child while on assistance are exempt only until the child is 12 months old. - Recipients in their fourth month of pregnancy may be exempt if a physician certifies that a medical reason exists. - The exemption may be extended if a physician certifies it is medically necessary for the parent or child. - The exemption can be extended for up to six weeks beyond the end of the pregnancy. - The exemption may last for no more than 12 months in a recipient's lifetime and it may not last for more than three months for any one child unless the social services official makes a determination to extend the exemption for up to the total 12 months. - The exemption does not apply to individuals under the age of 25 with no high school diploma or GED. - 38 To qualify for the exemption, the caretaker must prove that he or she is needed in the home full-time to care for a related disabled child or adult relative who lives in the home. - To be exempt, the recipient must be earning at least \$700 a month. - If the recipient cares for a child under 24 months old, work requirements may be modified or deferred.
-A participant's work requirement cannot be deferred for this reason for more than 24 months during a lifetime.
-If the participant has exhausted the 24 months of deferment and has a child is under 13 weeks old, then the caretaker is automatically exempt from all work requirements. - To be exempt, the recipient must provide a physician's note certifying that he or she is incapacitated, the nature and scope of incapacity, and the abilities and limitations of the individual, as well as the duration of the incapacity.
+25 Recipients in this component are automatically exempt from activities requirements.
+The criteria for inclusion in this component may include some of the exemptions listed in this table; see Appendix 1 for more information on the composition of the component.

+26 Pregnant women are exempt if the pregnancy has resulted in a professionally certified disability that prevents the woman from obtaining or retaining employment.

+27 The recipient is only exempt from job training requirements (on-the-job training, vocational training, CWEP, and any apprenticeship program).

+30 Recipients age 60 and older are placed in the FAP component.

+The exemption may be extended if a physician certifies it is medically necessary for the parent or child.

+33 The exemption may last for no more than 12 months in a recipient's lifetime and it may not last for more than three months for any one child unless the social services official makes a determination to extend the exemption for up to the total 12 months.

+34 The exemption does not apply to individuals under the age of 25 with no high school diploma or GED.

+35 To qualify for the exemption, the caretaker must prove that he or she is needed in the home full-time to care for a related disabled child or adult relative who lives in the home.

+6 To be exempt, the recipient must earn at least \$700 per month.

+37 The 15-hour exemption applies to single parents with a child under the age of 13.
+If the recipient has a child over the age of 13, the parent must work 30 hours to be considered exempt.
+The job must pay minimum wage or higher.

+38 The parent is exempt from working but must participate in the Reach Up program.

+39 To be exempt, the recipient must provide a physician's note certifying that he or she is incapacitated, the nature and scope of incapacity, and the abilities and limitations of the individual, as well as the duration of the incapacity.
 If the individual can participate in employment or training, but is limited in the types of activities that he or she may participate in, the individual must participate in work activities that are determined suitable.
-If a doctor determines that an individual is temporarily incapacitated, a caseworker must reevaluate the case after the prescribed duration of incapacitation or every 60 days, whichever comes first. - Recipients caring for a child subject to a family cap are only exempt while the child is under six weeks old. - The exemption applies only to a woman giving birth to a second or subsequent child.
-She can be exempt for a total of six months for this child and may include the last trimester of pregnancy.
-Fathers cannot claim this exemption during pregnancy but can claim a six-month exemption after the birth.
-For the first child, a recipient is only exempt due to pregnancy if there are complications with the pregnancy. - The exemption applies only to the birth of a first child.
+If a doctor determines that an individual is temporarily incapacitated, a caseworker must reevaluate the case after the prescribed duration of incapacitation or every 60 days, whichever comes first.

+Recipients caring for a child subject to a family cap are only exempt while the child is under six weeks old.

+41 The exemption applies only to a woman giving birth to a second or subsequent child.
+She can be exempt for a total of six months for this child.
+The six-month period can include the last trimester of pregnancy.
+Fathers cannot claim this exemption during pregnancy but can claim a sixmonth exemption after the birth.
+For the first child, a recipient is only exempt due to pregnancy if there are complications with the pregnancy.

+42 The exemption applies only to the birth of a first child.
 The recipient is exempted for only six months after the birth of any additional child (the six months include any time the recipient chooses to be exempt during pregnancy).

-45 A recipient may be assigned as his or her participation requirement to care for an ill or incapacitated family member.
+43 A recipient may be assigned as his or her participation requirement to care for an ill or incapacitated family member.